wcmc-its/ReCiter/README.md

 If you encounter errors while running ReCiter:<br>
 1. Verify that your Internet connection is operational <br>
+2. Verify that your local SQL server is running.
+If it isn't, start it.
+For example, open a terminal and run these commands: cd /usr/local/mysql/support-files ./mysql.server start<br>
-2. Open a MYSQL prompt and type the following command, replacing PASSWORD with the root password for your local MYSQL instance: grant all privileges on *.* to 'root'@'localhost' identified by 'PASSWORD' with grant option;<br>
+3. Open a MYSQL prompt and type the following command, replacing PASSWORD with the root password for your local MYSQL instance: grant all privileges on *.* to 'root'@'localhost' identified by 'PASSWORD' with grant option;<br>
-3. In config.properties, make sure that the username and password are not enclosed in quotation marks; likewise, ensure that lines do not end with a semicolon (neither the quotation marks nor the semicolon are needed in the configuration file, and they may cause errors if present)<br>
+4. In config.properties, make sure that the username and password are not enclosed in quotation marks; likewise, ensure that lines do not end with a semicolon (neither the quotation marks nor the semicolon are needed in the configuration file, and they may cause errors if present)<br>